 It’s very much possible due to modern computers having a staggering amount of processing power.
 But if your computer is in the lower range, you can always bounce your track onto a stem.
 You might use, for example, two compressors: first, a completely digital one can trim some peaks in the cleanest way possible, allowing you to use some analog emulation compressor as the second one and to push it quite hard, giving your signal lots of coloration without making it sound overcompressed.

-One thing to remember is that there are no universal compression settings for acoustic guitar that could be applied to any track and sound good.
+One thing to remember is that there are no universal compressor settings for acoustic guitar that could be applied to any track and sound good.
 It is impossible to record acoustic guitars with the same dynamic and levels twice, let alone always.
 Every time you record a guitar, you will get a unique result since it is a highly dynamic, responsive instrument.
-We can aid you by giving you some general ideas for applying compression settings for acoustic guitars and inspiring you for further exploration.
+We can aid you by giving you some general ideas for applying compressor settings for acoustic guitars and inspiring you for further exploration.
 A deeper understanding of how compression works in general, of all things, will benefit you the most in terms of improving your production.